infn8/Cups/README.md

 * Does not interfere with the airborne frisbee in anyway before it either makes contact with a pole or cup, or passes the defensive **Throw Line**.
 * Places the cup back on top of the pole and offers a raised beverage to the throwing member of the offensive team.

 Defense players can knock the jettisoned cup back into the air as many times as they like, or as is necessary, until they can gain the ability to grasp and retain the cup with an unaided single hand.
-If the cup is pressed against the defensive player's body at anytime the defensive player can immediately knock the cup airbone again in an attempt the keep the defensive play active.
+If the cup is pressed against the defensive player's body at anytime the defensive player can immediately knock the cup airborne again in an attempt the keep the defensive play active.

 Defensive players do not need to keep behind their **Throw Line**.
 Prior to the offensive player's throw of the frisbee no defensive player's body part can occupy the square that is made by all 4 poles.
 Once the frisbee is airborne all of the battlefield is legal to be occupied by defensive players provided they do not obstruct the flight of the frisbee when it is airborne and between both **Throw Lines**